-Dr Christopher Kay
+Dr Chris Kay

-About Dr Christopher Kay
+About Dr Chris Kay

 Dr Chris Kay is a Senior Research Fellow working with Carnegie Great Outdoors.
 He predominantly works with wounded, injured and sick military personnel on a project called Battle Back.
 This is delivered and researched by our staff on behalf of The Royal British Legion.
 At The Battle Back Centre, week long courses are delivered that encompass adaptive adventurous training and personal development for military personnel who are recovering from injury or illness.
 Chris oversees the longevity research which is conducted in line with these courses, gathering information to understand what part these experiences have in facilitating the participant's recovery.